North Geelong - Bell Park

 Educational attainment in North Geelong - Bell Park aligns closely with national averages, showing typical qualification patterns and performance metrics

-Twelve schools serve 4,815 students, with North Geelong - Bell Park showing typical Australian school conditions (ICSEA: 1012).
-The educational mix includes five primary, four secondary, and three K-12 schools.
-The area functions as an education hub with 30.4 school places per 100 residents, significantly above the regional average of 16.7.
+Twelve schools serve 4,815 students, with typical Australian school conditions (ICSEA: 1012) and balanced educational opportunities.
+The area functions as an education hub with 30.4 school places per 100 residents, significantly above the regional average of 16.7, attracting students from surrounding communities.

 Frequently Asked Questions - Education